How would you define your style?

 Do you travel to my wedding location?

-I love to travel anywhere and can provide special (very reasonable) pricing for destination weddings.
-I primarily cover weddings in Washington, Montana, Oregon, and Arizona.
+We love to travel anywhere!
+We can provide special (very reasonable) pricing for destination weddings.
+Northern Lights Photography primarily covers weddings in Washington, Montana, Oregon, and Arizona.
 Weddings located within 80 miles of Seattle area are not subject to an additional travel fee.
 Please ask for a custom travel quote if your wedding is outside of the Seattle area.

 Can we upgrade our package later?

 Yes.
-My coverage is unlimited and can easily be customized to allow as many extra add-ons as you’d like, whenever you’d like.
-If you add extra services (such an engagement session, the photo booth, 2nd photographer, Fine Art Wedding Album, and a boudoir session) to your contract at signing, you can save up to 25%!
+Our coverage is unlimited and can easily be customized to allow as many extra add-ons as you’d like, whenever you’d like.
+If you add extra services (such an engagement session, the photo booth, 2nd photographer, Fine Art Wedding Album, or a boudoir session) to your contract at signing, you can save up to 25%!

 My ceremony and reception are at two different locations, is there a travel fee?